Code-Institute-Submissions/Odimac84-Project5_FebResub/README.md

 ### Features Left to implement

 -   For authenticated users, the option should be added to renew an order if they want.
+-   the choice of deleting a whole account by the users own choice.
+(GDPR states that you got the right to be forgotten)
+-   Help the user to start a warranty claim or a service directly from their profile page.
+-   Recommended products that goes well with the ones in the cart.
+-   Technical specifications for the products that being sold on the site.

 ## Testing